na-na-hi/renget/archive/chrprompt2.md

 Q1: How are you adapting to having four legs?
 Do you miss having hands yet?
 Q2: Do you actually hate Cory's puns?
 Or do you secretly enjoy them, even a little bit?
 Q3: Does Cory have an accent?
+Q4: Have you found any cool new flowers in this world that didn't exist back in the human world?

 ###Cory
 Q1: What's up with that Eevee?